mccsssk2/12.WholeBody0D_JJTH_2022/README.md

 * A rapid and efficient way to provide clinical metrics, see Sheffield Insignio activities.
 * Interpretation of routine clinical measurements such as cerebral TCD and velocimetry.
 * complement in vivo experiments for data analysis.
-* Complement epidemiology data science.
+* Complement epidemiologica data science studies.
+* Use large repositories such as UK Biobank to extract hemodynamic information under health and disease.

 # Acknowledements.